 - Consider mosaic tiles for the flooring area if using a centrally placed drain

 If you consider the damage a leak can cause then you will understand how costly it can be if a wet room is not installed correctly the first time.
-That’s why we strongly recommend a professional wet room installation and we in Advanced Wet Rooms Uk and Ireland have put suitably qualified professionals in place to offer this service across the UK and Ireland.
+That’s why we strongly recommend a professional wet room installation and we in Wet Room Materials UK and Ireland have put suitably qualified professionals in place to offer this service across the UK and Ireland.

-Advanced Wet rooms installations come with a 5 Year Guarantee against leaks.
+Advanced Wet rooms is the installation arm of Wet Room Materials and all installations come with a 10 Year Guarantee against leaks.

 Don’t risk paying thousands of pounds or euros on the cosmetics of your new bathroom or shower room when the foundation could be flawed.
 Water damage can have disastrous effect on your home…